News

 What is OET?

-It evaluates language skills in the context of medical and healthcare settings.
+It evaluates language skills in medical and healthcare settings.
+Start now with free OET practice and samples at www.oetpro.com!

 Purpose of IELTS and OET

-Both IELTS and OET are used to assess English language proficiency, but their primary purposes differ.
+• IELTS and OET assess English language proficiency, but their primary purposes differ.

 Test Format: Listening

-In the listening section of IELTS, candidates are required to listen to four recorded conversations and answer questions based on them.
+• In the listening section of IELTS, candidates must listen to four recorded conversations and answer questions based on them.

 Test Format: Reading

-The reading section of IELTS includes texts from a variety of sources, testing candidates' ability to comprehend different writing styles.
+• The reading section of IELTS includes texts from various sources, testing candidates' ability to comprehend different writing styles.

 Test Format: Writing